 Taking breaks during the day and changing up your at-work scenery are great steps, but true workplace motivation always starts with a willingness to work and a clear mental state.
 That’s often difficult to achieve in life, given family challenges, personal hardship and a variety of other factors.

-That’s where an employee assistance program (EAP) can help transform your productivity and your life: you enjoy a network of solutions geared toward one goal: your professional, personal and mental well-being.
-That’s why Mazzitti & Sullivan EAP helps employers maintain their most valuable resource: their employees.
-Through grief and loss support, mental and behavioral health counseling, codependency therapy and more, we help your employees take control of their own lives.
-The results are beneficial for any business: simply by addressing employee concerns, we help transform employee retention rates, increase workplace motivation and decrease turnover.
+That’s where an employee assistance program (EAP) can help transform your productivity and your life by allowing you to enjoy a network of solutions geared toward one goal: your professional, personal and mental well-being.
+That’s why Mazzitti & Sullivan EAP helps employers maintain their most valuable resource – their employees.
+Through grief and loss support, mental health counseling, codependency therapy and more, we help your employees take control of their own lives.
+To get in touch with Mazzitti & Sullivan EAP today, contact us via our website or call our offices at (800) 543-5080.